kennysam21/COMP490-491/README.md

 ### Set up the Frontend

-change folder to backend in another terminal then run these commands
+change folder to frontend in another terminal then run these commands

 ```
 npm install -g @angular/cli